Some of the most commonly asked questions regarding UNCSA's Sexual Misconduct policy and procedures.

 - Title IX Coordinator Delores Harris at 336-414-7529 or

 - Title IX Coordinator James Lucas at 336-770-3317 or

 - Associate Director of Student Conduct Andrea Sell at

 who can explain the University’s procedures for dealing with sexual misconduct complaints.
 You may also want to talk to a confidential counselor at the counseling center.

 What do I do about preserving evidence of a sexual assault?

 Physical evidence of a criminal sexual assault must be collected within 72 hours.
 If you believe you have been a victim of a criminal sexual assault, you should contact campus police at 336-770-3321 or call 9-1-1.

-If you go to the hospital Emergency Room we recommend before washing yourself or your clothing.
+We recommend before washing yourself or your clothing you go to the hospital Emergency Room to see a SANE nurse.
 The Sexual Assault Nurse Examiner (a specially trained nurse) at the hospital is on call 24 hours a day, 7 days a week.
 If you go to the hospital, local police will be called, but you are not obligated to talk to the police or to prosecute.
 The exam will help to keep that option open for you, should you decide later to exercise it.

 The hospital staff will collect evidence, check for injuries, and address the possibility of exposure to sexually transmitted infections.
 If you have changed clothing since the assault, bring the clothing you had on at the time of the assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
 If you have not changed clothes, bring a change of clothes with you to the hospital, if possible, as they will likely keep the clothes you are wearing as evidence.